Helsinki-Qubits/-Ohtu-A2022-Transpilation_methods_for_quantum_computers/README.md

-# Ohtu Autum/2022 - Transpilation methods for quantum computers
+# Ohtu, Autum 2022 - Transpilation methods for quantum computers

 ## About the project:

 The goal of the project is to create a transpiler for quantum circuits based on the research of Arianne Meijer-van de Griend.
-The aim is to merge the finished project to IBM's [Qiskit Library](https://github.com/Qiskit).
+The goal of the project is to implement a client's Steiner Tree-based compilation method to the IBM's [Qiskit Library](https://github.com/Qiskit).

 ### PermRowColSynthesis Transpiler

 The client's research is focused on the efficient compilation methods of qubits in quantum circuits.
-The algorithm PermRowCol that we implemented in this project reroutes CNOT gates in a quantum circuit.
+The algorithm PermRowCol is designed to run a certain quantum circuit under those constraints, the qubits need to be re-allocated to adequate registers and multi-qubit operations need to be re-routed.
+In quantum computing, more there are gates, more there is a risk of producing inaccurate results.

+Currently in use is SWAP-based methods, but PermRowCol uses a bridge template, which results in fewer CNOTs, and thus reduces the risk of inaccuracies in quantum computing.

 #### Research paper